Reparo: Loss-Resilient Generative Codec for Video Conferencing: Evaluation

 \subsection{Experiment Setup}

-\textbf{Baseline.} The Ringmaster platform that we use for evaluation is equipped with Tambur~\cite{tambur}, which is a recent streaming-codes based FEC solution atop the VP9 video codec \cite{vp9} that has been shown to perform better than classical block-based FEC techniques.
-Our benchmark for comparison is the VP9+Tambur baseline.
-We set Tambur's latency deadline $\tau$ to 3 frames, and its bandwidth overhead to be approximately 50\%-60\%.
-We use the same video conferencing application parameters as Tambur.
-The frame rate is set to \SI{30}{fps}, which is typical for video conferencing.
+\textbf{Baselines.} \red{\textbf{ULPFEC} and \textbf{flexFEC} are two solutions included in WebRTC \cite{webrtc} to recover from audio and video packet loss. \textbf{Tambur}~\cite{tambur} is a recent streaming-codes based FEC solution atop the VP9 video codec \cite{vp9} that has been shown to perform better than classical block-based FEC techniques.
+Following the original paper, Tambur is implemented in the Ringmaster video conferencing platform ~\cite{ringmaster}.
+We set Tambur's latency deadline $\tau$ to 3 frames, and the bandwidth overhead of all baselines to be approximately 50\%.
+The frame rate is set to \SI{30}{fps} and the video resolution to 512$\times$512, which is typical for video conferencing.}

-\textbf{Datasets.} For training the neural codec in \name, we use a combination of three datasets: the FFHQ dataset (70,000 images) \cite{ffhq}, the CelebAHQ dataset (30,000 images) \cite{celeba}, and the TalkingHeads dataset ($\sim$30 hours of video) \cite{talkinghead}.
-These datasets comprise high-resolution human face images and videos, making them ideal for training \name, which is aimed at improving video conferencing quality.
-We exclusively used the TalkingHeads dataset for training the loss recovery module, as this module operates on video clips instead of images.
+\textbf{Datasets.} For training the neural codec in \namereparo, we use a combination of three datasets: the FFHQ dataset (70,000 images) \cite{ffhq}, the CelebAHQ dataset (30,000 images) \cite{celeba}, and part of the TalkingHeads dataset ($\sim$25 hours of video) \cite{talkinghead}.
+These datasets comprise high-resolution human face images and videos, making them ideal for training \namereparo, which is aimed at improving video conferencing quality.
+We exclusively use the TalkingHeads dataset for training the loss recovery module, as this module operates on video clips instead of images.

-For evaluating \name and the baselines in the context of video conferencing applications, we utilized a dataset that comprises publicly available videos of five YouTubers.
-The dataset consists of five distinct 3-minute videos corresponding to five different video conferences per YouTuber.
-The videos have been cropped and resized to 512$\times$512.
-Each YouTuber's videos exhibit unique differences in clothing, hairstyle, accessories, or background.